 - The sawgrass can grow up to 6-feet tall and has blades sharp enough to cut through clothes (don’t worry, you won’t go into the sawgrass).

 - How big is the Everglades?
 Everglades National Park is over 1.5 million acres in size and is home to over 350 species of birds and 300 species of fish.

 - The river is only 4 to 5 feet deep on average and up to only 9 feet at its deepest.
 Still, I wouldn’t take a swim in it – reference my earlier point about the alligators and crocs.

 Advantages of doing you own Everglades Tour

 Taking a tour of the Everglades can be an efficient way to see things and a local guide is usually a good option.
 However, after a lot of research, I decided to do a self-drive.
 Here’s why:

-- your don’t have to choose between the many things to do in the Florida Everglades e.g. Everglades airboat tours, kayaking, shark valley – you can do them all;
+- your don’t have to choose between the activities e.g. Everglades airboat tours, kayaking, shark valley – you can do them all;

 - animals don’t like large groups of shrieking humans and tour groups will absolutely contain many shrieking humans;